bookofproofs/bookofproofs.github.io/_sources/history/19th-century/burali-forti.md

 * One reason certainly seems to be that Burali-Forti had confused Cantor's well-ordered sets with what he called 'perfectly ordered sets'.
 * Even after Bertrand Russell had discovered his own "set of all sets" paradox in 1903, he did not seem to realise that it had any connection to Burali-Forti's paradox.
 * observed that he could not accept Burali-Forti's conclusion that ordinal numbers are not necessarily comparable, preferring to accept Cantor's results in this connection as established.
+* He urged that Burali-Forti's contradiction could be simply resolved by denying the premise that the series of all ordinal numbers is well-ordered, "...
 * Burali-Forti's language was new and strange, and intelligible to but few mathematicians.
 * Peano also inserted in the fourth volume of the 'Formulario' (1902-03) some notions of projective geometry taken from Burali-Forti's three reports entitled 'Il metodo di Grassmann nella Geometria proiettiva' Ⓣ(The Grassmann method in projective geometry).
 * Not only was Burali-Forti a prolific writer, with over 200 publications, he was also very interested in how to teach mathematics.